Care Counselling for Children

 - Click here to Enrol for this course online now

 - Click here to Request a Prospectus

-This programme is designed for people who wish to improve their skills or gain knowledge in child and youth counselling in specific areas of the care facilities.
+This Care Counselling Course is designed for people who wish to improve their skills or gain knowledge in child and youth counselling in specific areas of the care facilities.
 It will be helpful to anyone who is or who wishes to undertake any form of caring role, which involves children, and provides the skills to provide counselling for those in their care.
-The objectives of the course are: (1) to develop an understanding of the value of counselling in a variety of child caring roles, (2) to understand a range of ethical and cultural issue related to counselling, (3) to develop the skills to offer counselling for those affected by substance misuse, child abuse, HIV/AIDS and grief, and (4) to develop a range of skills to be able to offer career and vocational guidance to children.
+The objectives of the course are: (1) to develop an understanding of the value of counselling in a variety of child-caring roles, (2) to understand a range of ethical and cultural issues related to counselling, (3) to develop the skills to offer counselling for those affected by substance misuse, child abuse, HIV/AIDS and grief, and (4) to develop a range of skills to be able to offer career and vocational guidance to children.